 We also maintain a website at www.richtechrobotics.com.
-You may access these materials at our website free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
+Upon completion of this offering, you may access these materials at our website free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 Information contained in, or that can be accessed through, our website is not a part of, and is not incorporated into, this prospectus.